hiimbex/TruthTableGenerator/README.md

 ## History
 This method has been tested up to 20 unique variables, or +1 million combinations of truth values, to produce the correct resulting table.

-This program will be tested on Zorro, a high-performance computing machine that resides in Reston, VA.
+This program has also been tested on Zorro, a high-performance computing machine that resides in Reston, VA.

 ## Credits
 - Coordinator: Yan Shi